Quick Answer

 How Much Warning You’ll Actually Get

 What you won’t get much warning about is the grid failure cascade.
 Even if forecasters nail the storm timing, nobody can tell you exactly when or if the power grid will buckle.
 In Texas, the gap between “rolling blackouts” and “complete system collapse” was measured in minutes.
-Plan around the storm window — you’ll see it coming — but understand that the power outage during a winter storm is the secondary event that turns a bad week into a survival situation, and that part comes with almost no warning at all.
+Plan around the storm window — you’ll see it coming — but understand that the power outage is the secondary event that turns a bad week into a survival situation, and that part comes with almost no warning at all.

 Rural residents face the added reality that they’re last in line for utility restoration and road clearing.
 Urban dwellers deal with density — more people competing for fewer emergency resources, more apartment buildings with no alternative heating, and water pressure drops that hit high-rises first.

-The First 72 Hours
+The First 72 Hours: A Survival Timeline

-Communication matters in the first hours.
+Communication matters in these first hours.
 Charge all phones before the storm arrives and switch to low-power mode immediately upon outage.
 Designate one device as your emergency information source and keep the rest off.
-A NOAA weather radio is the most reliable information source when cell towers lose backup battery power — which typically happens within 4 to 8 hours of a grid outage.
-Within the first 12 hours, check on your neighbors, especially elderly or single-person households.
-During Uri, people died alone in houses directly adjacent to neighbors who had working heat sources and would have helped if they’d known.
+A NOAA weather radio is the most reliable source when cell towers lose backup battery power — which typically happens within 4 to 8 hours of a grid outage.

 Within the first 24 hours, your focus shifts to water and pipes.
 If temperatures are dropping below freezing and your heat is out, your pipes are on a countdown.
 Know where your main water shutoff valve is before the storm hits.
 If pipes freeze, you need to shut off water to prevent catastrophic flooding when they eventually thaw and burst.
 If you still have water pressure, fill every bathtub, pot, and container you own immediately.
 This is when you rely on your stored water supply — and if you need a framework for how much and how to store it, emergency water storage and purification covers the specifics.